 The Decline of Too Big to Fail

-For globally systemically important banks (G-SIBs) with U.S. headquarters, we find large post-Lehman reductions in market-implied probabilities of government bailout, along with big increases in debt financing costs for these banks after controlling for insolvency risk.
-The data are consistent with significant effectiveness for the official sector's post-Lehman G-SIB failure-resolution intentions, laws, and rules.
-G-SIB creditors now appear to expect to suffer much larger losses in the event that a G-SIB approaches insolvency.
-In this sense, we estimate a major decline of "too big to fail.''
+For globally systemically important banks (GSIBs) with US headquarters, we find significant reductions in market-implied probabilities of government bailout after the Global Financial Crisis (GFC), along with roughly 170% higher wholesale debt financing costs for these banks after controlling for insolvency risk.
+Since the GFC, bank creditors appear to expect much larger losses in the event that a GSIB approaches insolvency.
+In this sense, we estimate a decline of ``too big to fail.''

 Keywords: too big to fail, systemically important banks, government bailouts